Everything from tips to help, to common mistakes to avoid. When it comes to delay sprays, we've got you covered!

 Side effects should always be checked out before you buy a product.

 Keep in mind that every product is different and may contain different ingredients that are linked to specific side effects.

-Too much delay spray can cause temporary sensitivity loss and possibly the loss of an erection for a short period of time.
+Too much PE spray can cause temporary sensitivity loss and possibly the loss of an erection for a short period of time.

 Like with all lidocaine and benzocaine products the side effects are typically mild but can include:

 While delay sprays may seem like a pretty simple medication to use it’s important to know what works and what doesn’t.

 Start small with 2-3 sprays and work your way up if you feel like it wasn’t enough on your first go-around.